guchiopara/Cosine-distance/README.md

 python phishing_url_detector.py --url 'URL'

 Methodology

-python phishing_url_detector.py takes a URL as input, extracts its domain name and makes a google search with the domain name.
+phishing_url_detector.py takes a URL as input, extracts its domain name and makes a Google search with the domain name.

 The input URL is the Primary Url while the the top three results from the Google search are the secondary URL.